karimarttila/js-node-ts-react/README.md

 - [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces for the browser.
 - [Redux](https://redux.js.org/) is a popular state management library for Javascript Applications.
 - [Vite](https://vitejs.dev/) is a tool for frontend development (e.g. hot reloading for the browser).
+- [Tailwind](https://tailwindcss.com/) is a popular CSS utility library.
 - [Serverless Framework](https://www.serverless.com/) for running the server in local development and deploying to AWS.

 ## Starter templates